liberatti/nproxy/README.md

 - 4,100,000-4,199,999; reserved in use by Fastly
 - 4,200,000 and above; unused (available for reservation)

+## Telemetry Notice

+To enhance our services, we have implemented telemetry that tracks the total traffic over the last 24 hours of usage.
+We want to assure you that no sensitive or personal data is collected during this process.
+The data gathered helps us identify areas for improvement and deliver a better experience for our users.

 ## License

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).